 This is doable in NC^0 because the carry from column i can be computed by looking only at columns i and i + 1.
+Details will be on HW#8.

-Translating from ambiguous notation back to binary, which must be done only once at the end, is just an addition problem.
+Translating from redundant notation back to binary, which must be done only once at the end, is just an addition problem.
 This is first-order, and thus AC^0 , and thus NC^1 .

-Theorem 23.7 (Borodin) $NC^1 \subseteq L$
+Theorem 24.8 (Borodin) $NC^1 \subseteq L$